pavel-odintsov/fastnetmon/README.md

 FastNetMon Community Edition
 ===========
-FastNetMon - A high performance DoS/DDoS load analyzer built on top of multiple packet capture engines (NetFlow, IPFIX, sFLOW, SnabbSwitch, netmap, PF_RING, PCAP).
+FastNetMon - A high performance DoS/DDoS load analyzer built on top of multiple packet capture engines (NetFlow, IPFIX, sFlow, SnabbSwitch, netmap, PF_RING, PCAP).

 What do we do?
 --------------